Welcome to Your AST-BBST Course

 The AST-BBST courses are delivered through an open-source course management system called Moodle (you can learn more about Moodle here).
 To view your own course’s portal and get started with the class, you will need to enroll in the course.

 - Click Login in the upper right-hand corner.

 - Click Create new account if this is your first time taking an AST-BBST course.
 Otherwise, your login information will be the same as the last time you took a course.
-(Return users: We recommend that you clear your browser’s cache/cookies once before logging in for a new class.)

 - Select the course with the same “Course Name” given to you in the welcome email from the BBST Course Coordinator.